 - Agree a formal break in learning (and to be re-engaged by the same employer to finish the apprenticeship at a reasonable later date)

 - Transfer the learner to an alternative non-Apprenticeship programme

 - Terminate the Apprenticeship.

-Even under the conditions of a Modern Apprenticeship, when it comes to redundancy it is best not to think of the apprentice as just another employee, but an individual who has a contract with you to provide training to the point where they are a qualified worker as set out in the framework.
+Even under the conditions of a Modern Apprenticeship, when it comes to redundancy it is best not to think of apprentices as just other employees, but an individual who has a contract with you to provide training to the point where they are a qualified worker as set out in the framework.

-If the company is in a real situation that they cannot retain the apprentice to allow him to finish their training (as per the Apprentice Agreement), then there is an onus of finding an alternative employer or arrangement to allow the apprentice to complete their qualifications.
+If your business is in a situation that means you cannot retain the apprentice to allow training to come to completion (as per the Apprenticeship Agreement), then there is an onus of finding an alternative employer or arrangement to allow the apprentice to complete their qualifications.
 Failure to do so is likely to constitute a fundamental breach of contract.